Electricity sector in Peru: World Bank

-Currently, the World Bank is funding a Rural Electrification project in Peru.
-This is a 6-year (2006-2012), US$145 million project to which the World Bank is contributing US$50 million in lending and the Global Environment Facility (GEF) a US$10 million grant.
-This project is increasing access to efficient and sustainable electricity services and improving quality of life and income generation opportunities in rural areas.
+Previously, the World Bank funded a Rural Electrification project in Peru.
+It was a 6-year project from 2006 to 2012, totaling US$145 million.
+The World Bank contributed US$50 million in lending, while the Global Environment Facility (GEF) provided a US$10 million grant.
+The project aimed to increase access to efficient and sustainable electricity services, as well as to improve the quality of life and income generation opportunities in rural areas.